 Every time anyone in your business puts pen to paper or fingers to keys they are conveying your brand.
 It could be to 1000s through your website, or to just one person in a presentation – no matter where you’re writing, if the way you sound isn’t consistent, your message will be muddled and your brand lost.

 Successful brands communicate successfully.
 And successful communication means getting your tone right from the very beginning.
-Now, all of this might be old news to you – a tone of voice is certainly something more and more people are coming to us asking for, but there’s a problem.
-There’s still a lack of clarity for many people about exactly what a tone of voice is, how it should be constructed and how it should work for you.
+Now, all of this might be old news to you.
+From our own experience, brands asking for tone of voice projects is becoming more and more commonplace.
+We’ve seen a 60% rise in enquiries specifically relating to tone of voice in the last five year.
+But there’s still a lack of clarity for many businesses, even those that reach out to work with us, about exactly what a tone of voice is, how it should be constructed and how it should work for you.

 Three easy steps?

 There’s a lot of advice, tips and shortcuts out there to help you create a tone of voice.
 Articles claiming you can do it in three easy steps, or experts telling you to use pronouns, or write like you speak.
 The problem is that while much of this advice can steer you in the right direction, some of it isn’t helpful and some of it is – in our opinion – actually damaging.
 If you don’t get your tone right it can only serve to confuse your brand, your employees and your customers.
 No one wants that.

 So what should you watch out for, if you’re thinking about embarking on a tone of voice process?
 Here’s our lowdown…